Sudanese civil war (2023–present): Fighting in border regions

 On 5 May 2025, the RSF attacked Port Sudan for the first time using drones.

 On 19 May, the SAF took Wadi al-Atrun in Al-Malha, located on a strategic road linking Northern State and North Darfur.
 On 21 May, the SAF said it had cleared White Nile State of the RSF.
 On 23 May, the SAF announced the capture of the strategic city of Dibebad in South Kordofan.

 On 10 June, part of the border triangle linking Sudan, Libya, and Egypt at Gabal El Uweinat was attacked by the RSF and Libyan National Army (LNA), led by Khalifa Haftar, which struck directly into Sudanese territory controlled by the SAF.
 On 11 June, the RSF announced that they had entirely occupied the area; The SAF retreated and condemned the LNA for the strikes.
 By 16 June, the RSF had captured the entire Sudan-Libya border.
-On 22 June, after several days of fighting, the SPLM-N (al-Hilu) cut off the road connecting Kadugli and Dalang, placing them under siege.
-On 26 June, SAF recaptured Malken in the Blue Nile front as part of efforts to eliminate RSF strongholds.
-The SAF launched a counterattack on 28 June, reopening the road between Dalang and Kadugli.
+On 22 June, after several days of fighting, the SPLM–N (al-Hilu) cut off the road connecting Kadugli and Dalang, placing them under siege.
+On 26 June, SAF recaptured Malken in the Blue Nile front as part of efforts to increase the pressure toward RSF.
+The SAF launched a massive counterattack on 28 June, reopening the road between Dalang and Kadugli.

+Diplomacy

+Diplomatic efforts to broker a truce were active in early 2025 but largely unsuccessful.
+Various proposed peace talks held in London, Washington, and Geneva failed to produce a lasting agreement.

+In April 2025, a British-led conference in London attempted to establish a contact group to restart negotiations, but the effort faltered when key Arab states (especially Egypt, Saudi Arabia, and the UAE) refused to endorse a joint communiqué.
+While the UK, EU, and African Union pushed for a ceasefire and political roadmap, the regional powers prioritized different outcomes.

+By September 2025, the United States together with Saudi Arabia, Egypt, and the UAE—known collectively as the "Quad"—presented a formal peace plan.
+The roadmap proposed a three-month humanitarian truce, to be followed by a permanent ceasefire and a nine-month political transition to civilian-led governance.
+However, implementation remained uncertain: the SAF voiced strong reservations, particularly demanding that the RSF withdraw from civilian areas before any truce could take effect.
+Furthermore, growing strains between two members of the Quad, Saudi Arabia and the UAE, came to dominate the roadmap negotiations.

+Meanwhile, RSF leaders announced that they would accept the Quad's proposal for a "humanitarian ceasefire" to mitigate the civilian toll.
+Some in the SAF posited that the truce would allow the RSF to consolidate gains after the fall of El Fasher.